vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/seo.md

 :::

-The plugin will make your site fully support [Open Content Protocol OGP](https://ogp.me/) and [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/) to enhance the SEO of the site.
+The plugin injects tags into the site `<head>` to make your site fully support [Open Content Protocol OGP](https://ogp.me/) and [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/) to enhance the SEO of the site.

 If you don't need this plugin, please set `plugins.seo` to `false` in theme options.